HarveyEllis/loan-amount-example-quarkus/README.md

 - receives loan offer requests on a `/loan-offer` endpoint, parses them and puts them on a kafka topic, `loan-offers-in`
 - receives loan request requests on a `/loan-request` endpoint, parses them and puts them on a kafka topic, `loan-requests-in`
 - receives `loan-available-events` from the kafka topic `loans-available` and stores them in an in-memory map
 - receives requests to get loans, either as a list of those that currently exist, or as a stream of server-sent events

+> NB: This project uses convention of "in" for commands.
+If there were events that were going explicitly for user
+> consumption then the stream would be called out.
+It is not called that because `loans-available` would actually be an
+> internal stream in a real world application, and instead you'd have something like `loans-notifications-out` for updating
+> the user.

 ### `loan-offers-service`

 - receives loan offer commands from a kafka topic `loan-offers-in` and stores them in the mongodb database
 - receives loan request commands from a kafka topic `loan-requests-in`.
 Upon receiving this command the service reads the loans database, calculates availability and puts an `loan-available-event` on the `loans-available` kafka topic.
 - The way the service gets the lowest offers is by returning queries from the database ordered by rate and picking the first n loan offers enough to cover the balance.
 - receives delete-record requests on a `/delete-records` endpoint.
 This deletes all records in the database, thus setting it back to fresh.

 ### `loan-client`